 A more robust count is undertaken by the Ministry of Justice, which collates annual data on crime under specific codes.
 Code '087' relates to offences under the PfEA.
-In 2020, 23 landlords were proceeded against, and twelve were convicted (Table 1) of offences under the Act.
+In 2021 their adjusted data show 112 prosecutions were brought for offences under the PfEA with just 29 successful convictions.
+In 2022, 48 landlords were proceeded against (compared with 112 in 2021), and 26 (compared with 29 in 2021), were convicted of offences under the Act.
+This shows prosecutions were better targeted but the actual conviction rate is slightly lower than the previous year.